givemepower8/Phaser3Practices/docs/COC.md

 PEKKA needs proper funneling.
 Outside building must be cleared up before pekka goes there, otherwise Pekka will chop the wall and go outside to attack some trash building outside.

+Look at the base layout and check where the majority of mortars are as they have long range and splash damage which wipes off wizards quickly.
 The strategy is to use golem as the meat shield grouped with pekkas, 3 wall breakers open the first layer once the golem distracted the defensing buildings.
-Sending the level 8 pekka which speeds up the attack, 2 pekkas, the king, along with 5 to 8 wizards.
+Sending the level 8 pekka which speeds up the attack, 2 pekkas, the king, along with 5 to 8 wizards which attack behind.
 Use rage in the first open compartment as it helps King and pekka damages faster.
 If the wizards hit bombs or great bombs so get killed, always have 4 to 5 wizards follow the pekkas so they can attack defensing buildings over the walls.
-Send in the rest wall breakers to open more inside walls, and send more wizards to the core, usually town hall and other defensing structures are exposed at this moment, use rage one more time so to destroy town hall.
+Send in the rest wall breakers to open more inside walls, and send more wizards to the core, usually town hall and other defensing structures like hidden teslas are exposed at this moment, use rage one more time so to destroy town hall and teslas.
 Healing spell can be saved to use on rest building like remaining teslas, wizard towers when the survived troops are covered mostly.

-Send the king with the level 8 pekka as the main attacking troop, rage spells work well on Pekka and kings.
+Send the king with the level 8 pekka as the main attacking troop, because rage spells work well on Pekka and kings.
 Have one pekka with 3 to 5 wizards to destroy the outside building so inner pekkas can move forward and won't move outside.
 3 to 5 wizards to clear the other outside.

-But for a nearly maxed out TH8, GoWiPe can get 2 stars but it is hard to get 3 stars as it's attacking speed is slow so maybe get destroyed by higher level defensing buildings like teslas and burst cannons.
+But for a nearly maxed out TH8, GoWiPe can get 2 stars but it is hard to get 3 stars as it's attacking speed is slow so maybe get destroyed by higher level defensing buildings like teslas and burst cannons after the second wave.

 ##### TH8 GoWiVa